vchloros/vchloros.github.io/index.md

 <br/>

-As a BS Biology student in my senior year, I'm gaining new experience in using R & RStudio for statistics and applying that knowledge to biology.
+As an undergraduate Biology student in my senior year, I'm gaining new experience in using R & RStudio for statistics and applying that knowledge to biology.
 In maintaining two repositories for my courses, I created a landing page to help display my work.
-I have examples of the work I've done for each of my courses here on GitHub: [Intro to Bioinformatics](https://vchloros.github.io/BIO422/PalmerPenguins_Initial.html) and [Statistical Learning & Classification](https://vchloros.github.io/MAT434/1stDoc.html).
+I have examples of the work I've done for each of my courses here on GitHub: [Intro to Bioinformatics](https://vchloros.github.io/BIO422/BirdBaths.html) and [Statistical Learning & Classification](https://vchloros.github.io/MAT434/CA_VC.html).

 <br/>